Australia faces lockdown slump as election looms

-Official figures released on Wednesday (Sept 1) revealed that the nation's gross domestic product grew by a record 9.6 per cent in the year to June - a boom that has left the economy wealthier and with lower unemployment than before the pandemic.
+Official figures released yesterday revealed that the nation's gross domestic product grew by a record 9.6 per cent in the year to June - a boom that has left the economy wealthier and with lower unemployment than before the pandemic.

-The two most populous states, New South Wales and Victoria, are in lockdown, as is capital city Canberra.

-As Australia prepares for its next election, due to be held before May next year, the federal government was relieved to learn that the economy had increased by a slim 0.7 per cent in the three months to June.
+As Australia prepares for its next election, due to be held before May next year, the federal government was relieved to learn that the economy grew by a slim 0.7 per cent in the three months to June.

 This growth meant that Australia is not currently in recession, which is defined as two consecutive quarters of contraction.
 The three months to September are expected to involve a significant contraction due to the current lockdowns in Sydney and Melbourne.

-Prime Minister Scott Morrison will be keen to avoid talk of a recession in the lead-up to the next election.
-His approval ratings have been steadily dipping amid the lockdowns and concerns about his handling of the vaccination roll-out.
+Prime Minister Scott Morrison, whose approval ratings have been dipping amid the lockdowns, will be keen to avoid talk of a recession in the lead-up to the next election.

-A Newspoll survey in The Australian this week found that 49 per cent of people were satisfied with Mr Morrison's performance, down from 59 per cent in April, with 47 per cent dissatisfied and the remainder uncommitted.
+A Newspoll survey in The Australian this week found 49 per cent of people were satisfied with his performance, down from 59 per cent in April, with 47 per cent dissatisfied and the rest uncommitted.

 Despite the latest economic figures, several analysts said Australia is, in fact, in a recession.
 Calling the technical definition arbitrary, they said the health of the economy should be judged by measures such as levels of job creation or overall business conditions.